Awful/Awful.app/README.md

 ### Alternate App Icons

-To add a new alternative app icon:
+To add a new alternate app icon:

 1. Open `App/App Icons.xcassets`.
 2. Add a new iOS App Icon.